folktales of Aarne-Thompson-Uther types 312 and 312A

 There was a ruined well at the back of the house, and the eldest of the brothers placed some thin sticks across its mouth, over which he spread a fine mat.
 Now it is usual to ask guests to have an oil bath before dinner, and so his three brothers-in-law requested the tiger to take his seat on the fine mat for his bath.
 As soon as he sat on it, the thin sticks being unable to bear his weight, gave way, and down fell the cunning tiger with a heavy crash!
 The well was at once filled in with stones and other rubbish, and thus the tiger was effectually prevented from doing any more mischief.

-But the Brahman girl, in memory of her having married a tiger, raised a pillar of the well and planted a tulasi shrub on the top of it.
+But the Brahman girl, in memory of her having married a tiger, raised a pillar over the well and planted a tulasi shrub on the top of it.
 Morning and evening, for the rest of her life, she used to smear the pillar with sacred cow dung, and water the tulasi shrub.

 This story is told to explain the Tamil proverb, "Be quiet, or I shall show you my original shape."